jgrenon/ai-interview-2172/manuscript/0prologue.md

 “Hi.”

 The sound echoed through the studio, reverberating through the cameras and out into the homes of billions around the world.

 For a moment, there was stunned silence.

 John Taylor, his hands trembling ever so slightly, remained frozen.
 Fear and awe warred within him, locking him in place.

 But then, as if drawing on some inner reserve of strength, he took a deep breath, relaxing his shoulders.
 His eyes, once filled with terror, now regained their familiar focus.
 His lips parted, and with a calm, measured voice, he responded:

 “Welcome.”

 What followed was a conversation for the ages—a dialogue broadcast in real-time to the entire planet.
 This book contains the full transcript of that historic exchange, as it unfolded live in front of billions.
-Annotations and expert commentary have been added to provide context, clarify key points, and offer insights into one of the most significant moments in human history: the day we made contact.
+Annotations and expert commentary have been added to provide context, clarify key points, and offer insights into one of the most significant moments in human history.